All About Diastasis Recti Abdominus (tummy muscle separation)

-From the little research that has been done in this area, we know what up to 48% of women can suffer from lumbo-pelvic pain in the post-partum period.
-It is also known that increased separation of the Recti Abdominus can contribute to the reduction of abdominal strength, the increased severity of lower back pain and pelvic floor dysfunction.
+From the research that has been done in this area, we know what up to 48% of women can suffer from lumbo-pelvic pain following the birth of a child.
+It is also known that increased separation of the tummy muscles can contribute to weaker abdominal muscles, an increase of lower back pain and pelvic floor dysfunction.

-Therefore, it is important when assessing rectus abdominus separation, we also discuss any lower back and/or pelvic pain as well as use real-time ultrasound or an internal examination to assess your pelvic floor muscles for any dysfunction.
+Therefore, it is important when assessing rectus abdominus separation, we also discuss any lower back and/or pelvic pain.
+We also use real-time ultrasound or an internal examination to assess your pelvic floor muscles for any dysfunction.

 What not to do if you have a Diastasis Recti Abdominus

-If you have noticed any increased abdominal separation since delivery, then you should avoid anything that worsens the bulging in your abdomen.
-Activities like lifting heavy objects, or lifting an object where you have to brace/hold your breath and going straight from a lying position to sitting straight up in bed (like a sit up).
+If you have noticed any increased abdominal separation since delivery, then you should avoid anything that worsens the bulging.
+Activities like lifting heavy objects, or lifting where you have to hold your breath and going straight from a lying position to sitting straight up in bed (like a sit-up).

 Many of these activities can be safely done and modified if you are using the lower abdominal muscles (such as transverse abdominis) correctly and that is something a qualified physiotherapist can teach you.